kdelwat/PersonalSite/content/racing/halo.md

 ---
-In my (limited) time watching Formula One, I've never encountered a change from management that has resulted in such polarisation of fans as the _Halo_.
+In my (limited) time watching Formula One, I've never encountered a change from management that has resulted in such polarisation of fans as the Halo.

 {{< figure src="/images/Halo.jpg" title="The Halo on Haas' challenger (Sutton Images)" alt="The Halo device on the Haas F1 car">}}